WillScarlettOhara/BGEE_AI_Denoised_Areas/README.md

 # BGEE_AI_Denoised_Areas
 Mod for Baldur's Gate EE that increases the quality of the game areas

+**!!
+Consider all areas without water or animations (e.g. fireplaces, doors, flags) as finished.
+Expect visible tile edges in these areas with water or animations.
+The correction of these areas will come little by little because it is a rather tedious process.**

 For BG2EE, it's here: [BG2EE_AI_Denoised_Areas](https://github.com/WillScarlettOhara/BG2EE_AI_Denoised_Areas)

 **Install:** Simply put the downloaded zip in your Baldur's Gate Enhanced Edition folder.